awslabs/aws-encryption-sdk-java/README.md

   Or, you can pick it up from Maven (groupId: `org.bouncycastle`, artifactId: `bcprov-ext-jdk15on`).

   Beginning in version 1.6.1,
-  the AWS Encryption SDK will also work with Bouncy Castle FIPS (groupId: `org.bouncycastle`, artifactId: `bc-fips`).
+  the AWS Encryption SDK also works with Bouncy Castle FIPS (groupId: `org.bouncycastle`, artifactId: `bc-fips`).
   Please follow Bouncy Castle's FIPS [documentation](https://www.bouncycastle.org/documentation.html), including User Guides and Security Policy for proper installation and configuration.